Boris Johnson looks to avoid damaging Trump meeting during NATO gathering

 Johnson’s team has prepared a possible response to any criticism from Trump, according to two people familiar with the plans.

 Trump has a history of inserting himself in British politics.
 He was a vocal supporter of Brexit — which Johnson championed and that helped propel him into the job of prime minister in July.
 He has publicly sparred with the mayor of London.
-And he has already weighed in against Johnson’s opponent.
+And he has already weighed in against Corbyn, the Labour Party leader.
 In an interview with Brexit Party leader Nigel Farage in October, Trump said Corbyn “would be so bad for your country.”
 At the same time he praised Johnson as “a fantastic man.”

 Trump has given Johnson his highest compliment, saying he’s Britain’s Trump.
 Johnson has said Trump has “many good qualities.”